 Before installing any board in the chassis it is recommended to install the GxChassis software as described in this section.
-The software is installed on the chassis controller (for GX7300 master configuration or on the external PC or the chassis where the controller reside (for GX7310 slave configuration).
+The software is installed on the chassis controller (for GX7300 / GX7302 / GX7305 master configuration or on the external PC or the chassis where the controller resides (such as a GX7310 slave configuration).
 To install the GxChassis driver follow the instruction described here:

 - 1. Insert the Marvin Test Solutions CD-ROM and locate the GxChassis.exe setup program.
 If you computer's Auto Run is configured, when inserting the CD a browser will show several options, select the Marvin Test Solutions Files option, then locate the setup file (GxChassis.EXE).
 If Auto Run is not configured you can open the Windows explorer and locate the setup files (usually located under \Files\Setup folder).
-You can also download the file from Marvin Test Solutions web site (www.marvintest.com/). - 2.
+You can also download the file from Marvin Test Solutions web site (www.marvintest.com).
+Note: To install the GxChassis software on the GX7305 use an external DVD drive with a USB connection to the chassis or copy the GxChassis.exe file to USB memory device and then connect the memory device to the GX7305 via one of the USB ports. - 2.
 Run the GxChassis setup and follow the instruction on the Setup screen to install the GxChassis driver.

-Note: When installing under Windows NT/2000/XP/VISTA, you may be required to restart the setup after logging-in as a user with an Administrator privileges.
+Note: When installing under Windows NT/2000/XP/VISTA /Windows 7, you may be required to restart the setup after logging-in as a user with an Administrator privileges.
 This is required in-order to upgrade your system with newer Windows components and to install kernel-mode device drivers (HW.SYS and HWDEVICE.SYS) required by the GxChassis driver to access resources on your chassis.